Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Discussion

 The NW in this experiment serves a dual purpose, to produce both a highly localized temperature gradient and also a cavity potential in the part of the channel in its immediate vicinity.
-The latter is important to locally modify the DOS to demonstrate that the thermoelectric method demonstrated here can indeed probe local DOS.
-To further verify the potential of our nano-heating technique to probe DOS, we apply perpendicular magnetic fields, which results in a modulation of the DOS due to the formation of Landau levels.
-Fig 5a shows a 2D colormap of thermopower with $n_{G}$ and magnetic field for the MLG device, where one can detect LLs for $B \geq 0.1T$.
+Fig 5a shows a 2D colormap of thermopower with $n_{G}$ and magnetic field for the MLG device, where one can observe LLs for $B \geq 0.1T$.
 Fig. 5b and 5c show the measured periodic oscillations in $V_{TE}$ for MLG and BLG, respectively, at B $\sim 0.6T$ and at $\sim 0.8T$.
-As expected the period of the oscillations increases with increasing magnetic field as shown in the insets of Fig. 5 (SI 6 for details).
+As expected, the period of the oscillations increases with increasing magnetic field as shown in the insets of Fig. 5 (SI 6 for details).
 The period in density $\delta n \sim 0.85\times10^{11}/cm^2$ at B =0.8T for BLG corresponds to $\delta E \sim 3.3meV$ (${\hbar}^2 \pi \delta n / 2m^{*}$), which qualitatively matches the Landau level spacing of $\sim 3.2 meV$ ($\delta E_{LL} \sim \hbar eB/m^{*}$) at B = 0.8T, where $m^{*} \sim 0.03m_{e}$ .
 For BLG, no oscillations in $V_{TE}$ at B=0 but periodic oscillations at finite magnetic field (section SI 6) further confirm that at zero field there is no modulation in the DOS due to the weaker confinement potential.

+Although the concept of cavity formation leading to thermopower oscillation is highly likely, there are other possibilities which may contribute to the oscillations.
+The fact that the oscillations are always observed in the vicinity of the Dirac point and decay quickly as the density is tuned away from $n_{G} = 0$, indicates that the electron-hole puddles can play a role in anomalous oscillations in $V_{TE}$ in MLG.
+Since the device asymmetry is always intrinsic, the overall effective carrier type changes from electron to hole as the Fermi energy is tuned across the Dirac point.
+The apparent aperiodicity in $V_{TE}$, especially away from the Dirac point suggests that the charge inhomogeneities near the Dirac point may contribute to the oscillations.

+Finally we note that, in this work we compare the measured thermoelectric voltage with the theoretically estimated Seebeck coefficient $S_{M}$ to emphasize that the oscillations are observed only in $V_{TE}$, not in $R_{G}$.
+This observation excludes the possibility of UCF \cite{zuev2009thermoelectric} as a possible source of oscillations.